marijnbent/obsidian-print/README.md

 ## Settings

+- **Include note title**: Enable to print the title.
-- **Font Size**: Adjust the font sizes through the settings panel.
+- **Font size**: Adjust the font sizes through the settings panel.
-- **Include File Name**: Enable to print the title.
+- **Combine folder notes**: Enable to remove page breaks between notes when printing all notes from a folder.
-- **Debug Mode**: Use this to preview and fix styling issues by viewing your notes content in the print window.
+- **Debug mode**: Use this to preview and fix styling issues by viewing your notes content in the print window.

 ![image](https://github.com/user-attachments/assets/0c5cd1ac-0a7e-4909-914d-75c0c1e38e88)